How to Fix a Garbage Disposal

 The Dos and Don’ts of Garbage Disposal UseA malfunctioning garbage disposal is a major inconvenience.
-However, most issues are completely avoidable by simply using the appliance correctly.
+However, most issues are completely avoidable.
 Handle your disposal with care, and it will work well for you for years to come.
-Here are the “Do’s and Don’ts” of what goes down the garbage disposal, so you can ensure you get the longest lifespan possible from the appliance.
+Here are the “Dos and Don’ts” of what goes down the garbage disposal, so you can ensure you get the longest lifespan possible from the appliance.

 These items DO go down the disposal:

-- Cut-up pieces of larger food items – ideally, throw them in one piece at a time to avoid clogging the disposal.
+- Cut-up pieces of larger food items – Ideally, throw them in one piece at a time to avoid clogging the disposal.

-- Cold running water – running cold water from the faucet while the drain operates causes any residual oil or grease to solidify so the grinder can chop it up before it enters the trap of the disposal.
+- Cold running water – Running cold water from the faucet while the drain operates causes any residual oil or grease to solidify so the grinder can chop it up before it enters the trap of the disposal.

 - Cigarette butts or anything combustible.

-- Coffee grounds – while not a problem for the garbage disposal itself, the grounds may accumulate inside the pipe and lead to clogging.
+- Coffee grounds – While not a problem for the garbage disposal itself, the grounds may accumulate inside the pipe and lead to clogging.

-- Large amounts of fat, oil, or grease – these can solidify and accumulate, potentially clogging your drain.
+- Large amounts of fat, oil, or grease – These can solidify and accumulate, potentially clogging your drain.

-- Fibrous food items – fibers from items like cornhusks, onion skins, artichokes, and celery stalks can get tangled in the blades and motor or clog drains.
+- Fibrous food items – Fibers from items like cornhusks, onion skins, artichokes, and celery stalks can get tangled in the blades and motor or clog drains.

 - Fish skins and eggshells.

-- Expandable foods, including rice and pasta – when you add water, these items expand, which can lead to clogs within the disposal and pipes.
+- Expandable foods, including rice and pasta – When you add water, these items expand, which can lead to clogs within the disposal and pipes.